ArmaanMeh/Industrial_Manipulator_Kinematics_Simulation/README.md

     run_animation(frames, actions, indices)
 ```

 - **Logic:** The animation loop updates link line data from the FK of the current joint configuration and applies grip/place state changes to the corresponding object polygons.
+The scene includes a right-side, color-coded table (created by `create_scene()`) that lists link/joint names and displays live joint values each frame (q1, q2, q4 shown in degrees; q3 in meters).
+The work envelope is shown as a wireframe hemisphere (Z ≥ 0) indicating the approximate reachable workspace.
 The visualization code is isolated so unit tests or alternate front-ends could reuse the trajectory program without plotting.

 ## Dependencies & Installation